Starting a Cannabis Business in Washington

 Deep Sentinel offers peace of mind to dispensary owners, growers, and other business owners through cannabis live security camera monitoring.

-Smart security cameras continuously monitor your property after your staff has left for the night.
-As soon as the system detects any unauthorized activity, it immediately notifies a live security guard team.
+Smart security camera monitoring protects your property after your staff has left for the night.
+As soon as the Deep Sentinel system detects any unauthorized activity, it immediately notifies a guard team.
 These guards can intervene and contact the police on your behalf, providing the fastest and most comprehensive coverage available.

 If you want to safeguard your new cannabis business with the best security in the industry, choose Deep Sentinel.